 And then there’s a whole mess of everything else in there to boot, but these are definitely the most likely and most seen types of app in the app stores at the moment.

 So that should get your thinking caps on and get you starting to plan out where you app idea fits in.
-Tomorrow will be the stages of app development, stay tuned!
+In our next article in this series, we’ll talk about the stages of app development.